AndrewGrim/RemoveComments/README.md

 ***NOTE***

-The -file, -output arguments can be given in any order.
+The -input, -output arguments can be given in any order.

 While the comments are removed, the file structure remains mostly the same.